 Candle making is highly customizable and allows a lot of room for creativity!
 If you want to get started, try this candle-making kit first.

 Soap making can be such a fun hobby for teens to learn.
-Like candles, you can give your handmade soap to your friends and family members as a gift during the holidays.
+Like candles, you can give your handmade soap to your friends and family members as a holiday gift.

 Soap-making gives you the option to be able to control everything you put in it.
 There are countless combinations of ingredients you can use for soap.
-Glitter, tea leaves, fruit purees, or even beer–the possibilities are seriously endless!
+The possibilities are endless: glitter, tea leaves, fruit purees, or even beer!

 There are also multiple ways to make soap: the rebatch method, melt-and-pour method, cold process method, and hot process method.